 Religion and violence

 Concerns about religious roles in conflict and violence tend to dominate many approaches to contemporary discussions about religion, including in diverse aspects of development work.
 This has operational importance both because it contributes to unease in positive engagement with religious institutions and because religious actors play vital roles in many if not most fragile state situations but are rarely engaged in conflict resolution, reconciliation, and development in strategic ways.
 Recent history in South Sudan and the Central African Republic are examples.
-One reason, highlighted by scholar Karen Armstrong in her recent book, Fields of Blood (2015), is the tendency to blame violence and conflict on religion (as the scapegoat) far beyond what is reasonable.
+One reason, highlighted by scholar Karen Armstrong in her book, Fields of Blood (2015), is the tendency to blame violence and conflict on religion (as the scapegoat) far beyond what is reasonable.
 This can obscure a sober analysis of the complex roots of conflict and paths towards conflict resolution The CAR example cited in the opening paragraph is a case in point as are debates about the nature of religious engagement in the complex conflicts in Nigeria.
 What is needed is an open-eyed analysis and a sharper focus on the peacemaking and peacebuilding potential of religious actors.

 Motivations and boundaries: the issue of Proselytizing

 In many world regions, a central concern is the disruptive potential of active proselytizing aimed at conversion.
 This stands in contrast to human rights principles that look to freedom of religion and belief and evidence of the benefits of religious freedom.
 Where development and humanitarian programs are concerned, the primary concern is the actual and perceived links between development work by religious organizations (for example as first responders following natural disasters, providers of health care, support to orphans, and running schools) and efforts to evangelize within the affected communities.
 Enticements to participate linked to benefits and possible discrimination are particular concerns.
 In humanitarian situations, both practical guidelines and agreed ethical norms are quite well established (Geneva Conventions), though some religious organizations contest them, arguing that spiritual comfort must be an integral part of humanitarian relief.
 Most faith-inspired organizations, however, fully adhere to humanitarian norms.
-The issues are more complex where development programs are concerned, as there is a lack of clear codes of conduct.
+The issues are more complex where development programs are concerned, as there is a dearth of clear and explicit codes of conduct.
 This is significant because of the widespread perceptions that link religious organizations and proselytizing.
 Further, there are grey areas, for example in appropriate curricula in religiously run schools and in care for vulnerable populations, notably orphans and people rescued from situations of trafficking.
 There is a need to sharpen dialogue on issues and solutions and to advance important work undertaken to date to define appropriate norms and codes of conduct (Marshall 2015b).

 Controversies on gender